Nuragic sanctuary of Santa Vittoria: Market

 It consists of a series of nine cells with a rectangular plan closed by the external wall of the enclosure and by transverse walls.
 Each cell has a seat on three sides and is open towards the square.
-The market was equipped with a roof similar to the one of the portico.
+The market was equipped with a roof similar to that on the portico.
 Two of the cells contain slabs used as counters for displaying goods.